The knife vise is essential to perform different operations and can not be missing in your laboratory.

 Maintenance of the grip

-The bits require little maintenance and when you use them you should clean them with compressed air and check that there is no chip residue on the screw.
+Clamps require little maintenance and when you use them you should clean them with compressed air and check that there are no chip residues on the screw.

 From time to time he uses lubricated with oil or grease in particular oils the sleds and sliding parts and fattens the vine.